OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 that is needed within that region and copy it to and from the accelerator if necessary.
-This analysis is done at a per-region level and will typically default to copying arrays used on the accelerator both to and from the device at the beginning and end of the region respectively.
+This analysis is done at a per-region level and will typically default to copying arrays used on the accelerator both to and from the device at the beginning and end of the region, respectively.
 Since the `parallel loop` version has two compute regions, as opposed to only one in the `kernels` version, data is copied back and forth between the two regions.
 As a result, the copy and overhead times are roughly twice that of the `kernels` region,